Founders

 • Anika Brennan

-Anika Brennan is a junior at Macalester College studying sociology and education.
+Anika Brennan is Elimisha Kakuma's Education Program Director.
+She is based in Kenya and works on the ground with students as a teacher and college counselor.
+She is a graduate from Macalester College who studied sociology and education.
 She has had a longtime passion for teaching and education access, working at various education startups in Nicaragua and Mexico.
 She joined the program in its very early days in May, 2021 teaching the Techniques in Writing Class, as well as working with students one-on-one providing support through the college application process.
-She has assisted one student receive the WUSC scholarship and another receive a full ride to Dartmouth College and is now branching out into fundraising and curriculum development as an Assistant Director of Academics.
-She will be moving to Tucson next semester, to work with Asylum seekers on the U.S Mexico border, and hopes to expand her knowledge and experience working with displaced populations.

 abrennan@elimishakakuma.org